Animal Kingdom (film): Production

 The film is loosely inspired by the real life Pettingill family and by the Walsh Street police shootings that occurred in Melbourne in 1988.
 Director David Michôd was interested in the underworld in Melbourne and wrote a script titled J in December 2000.
 Working at Screen NSW Script Development, fellow producer Liz Watts saw potential in the script.
-Watts said, "It needed more characterization and structure, which he kind of agreed with.
-It was important to me that he recognize that there was still work to be done on it."
-Michôd then did a number of draft scripts gaining feedback from many different people in the film industry.
+Watts said, "It needed more characterisation and structure, which he kind of agreed with.
+It was important to me that he recognise that there was still work to be done on it."
+Michôd then did a number of draft scripts, gaining feedback from many different people in the film industry.
 Liz Watts then became a producer on the film with a budget of A$5 million from Screen Australia, Film Victoria, Screen NSW and Showtime Australia.
 The final version of Animal Kingdom did not contain any of the dialogue featured in Michôd's script for J.

 Animal Kingdom was filmed in the Melbourne metropolitan area.
 The outside funeral scene was filmed in Ivanhoe East, Victoria.